Skip to content

 The invariant that makes this safe: if you are authorized to invoke the route, you are already authorized to read every field in the response.
 For imports this is trivially true — create implies WRITE on every scope and therefore READ on every scope.
 The role gate (@RequireRoles('admin')) is a second line of defence on the call side, not on the response side.

 Runtime safety net.
 The interceptor knows the canonical scope-name set for every entity (ENTITY_SCOPE_REGISTRY, built from STUDENT_SCOPES / TEACHER_SCOPES / …).
 Before passing an aggregate response through unchanged, it asserts that no top-level key collides with a scope name for the entity.
-If someone accidentally adds a sensitive: {...} field to an aggregate DTO:
+If someone accidentally adds a health: {...} field to an aggregate DTO:

 • In dev/test (NODE_ENV !== 'production'): the interceptor throws loudly, naming the offending keys and the handler.
 Tests in field-filter.interceptor.spec.ts lock this in.